ucgmsim/velocity_modelling/README.md

 - Supports custom depth sampling
 - Batch processing from CSV coordinates
 - Multiple output formats
+- Defaults to outputting in the same directory as the input CSV

 For detailed instructions, see [Generating 1D Profiles](wiki/Generating-1D-Profiles.md).